faresbougourzi/Covid-19-Infection-Percentage-Estimation-Challenge/README.md

 3- General Rules: Participants  should  estimate  the  percentage of Covid-19  infection  from each slice using Machine Learning.
 Only  ImageNet's pre-trained models and Lung Nodule Segmentation models are allowed.
 The use of external data or other pre-trained models is not allowed.
 The models must be trained using the training data and evaluated using the validation data.

 4- Citation: The provided dataset is available for research purposes only.
 If you use this dataset, you should cite it appropriately and not use the work for commercial purposes.
-In particular, you should cite the following work:
+In particular, you should cite the following works:
 ```bash
 @Article{jimaging7090189,
 AUTHOR = {Bougourzi, Fares and Distante, Cosimo and Ouafi, Abdelkrim and Dornaika, Fadi and Hadid, Abdenour and Taleb-Ahmed, Abdelmalik},